w3c-fedid/FedCM/README.md

 1. **First** and foremost, what Web Platform features need to be exposed to (re) enable these features of federation to co-exist with the absence of third party cookies in browsers going forward?
 2. **Secondarily**, in which direction browsers are going that could potentially impact federation?

-## Link Decoration
+## Bounce Tracking

-Before we prematuraly jump into solutions for the first (and more **urgent** problem), lets take a step back and a closer look at the **second** problem: in which direction browsers are going that could more fundamentally impact federation?
+Before we prematuraly jump into solutions for the first (and more **urgent**) problem, we think there is something more fundamental changing.
+Lets take a step back and a closer look at the **second** problem: in which direction browsers are going that could more fundamentally impact federation?

-While third party cookies in iframes are used in federation, a more fundamental low level primitive that federation uses is the use of redirects to navigate the user to identity providers (with callbacks, e.g. `redirect_uri`) and back to relying parties with a result (e.g. an `id_token`):
+While third party cookies in iframes are used in federation, a more fundamental low level primitive that federation uses is the use of top level navigations (e.g. redirects or form POSTs) to navigate the user to identity providers (with callbacks, e.g. `redirect_uri`) and back to relying parties with a result (e.g. an `id_token`):

 ![](static/mock21.svg)